The pictures above show the visual representation of the types of the body you can expect to get by bodyweight training and weightlifting.

-Burpee is the king of bodyweight exercises because it’s the exercise which trains the largest muscle groups in your body.
+Burpee is the king of bodyweight exercises because it’s the exercise that trains the largest muscle groups in your body.

-Push-up, pull-up, sit-up, squat and lunge are other efficient, compound bodyweight exercises which you will do over and over in your bodyweight training journey.
+Push-up, pull-up, sit-up, squat, and lunge are other efficient, compound bodyweight exercises that you will do over and over in your bodyweight training journey.

-Squat, bench press and the military press are other efficient, compound weightlifting exercises which you will do over and over in your weightlifting journey.
+Squat, bench press, and the military press are other efficient, compound weightlifting exercises that you will do over and over in your weightlifting journey.